 - A married couple who lives together

 - An unmarried couple living together with a common child

 |Household Size||Gross Monthly Income||Food Allotment Range|

 If you answered YES to both questions, you may qualify for CalFresh.
-You can apply online through Sonoma State's CalFresh application portal, or get more information about applying in your county.
+You can apply online through Sonoma State's CalFresh application portal, regardless of what county you are currently living in.
 We highly encourage you to make an appointment to meet with one of our CalFresh advisors to be prescreened and to receive assistance with applying online.
 Visit our CalFresh homepage and scroll down to the Application Process section for the recommended steps to follow for best results.

 If you answered NO, you may still qualify for CalFresh.
 There are special rules for households that have people who are over 60, disabled and immigrants.
 See Seniors & Disabled People for more information.